FranckCoding/holbertonschool-shell_v2/README.md

 ## General

-    Hello, and welcome to our second team project.
+>Hello, and welcome to Shell V2 repositorie.</br>
-    You are in the project of Franck LEGER and Lucie DELANNAY and in this project, we write our own Shell program.
+This project is based in my old source code of the [Simple Shell](https://github.com/Falendrac/simple_shell) project, made in teams.</br>
+The old code will be updated, to be proper and more efficient.

 ## Requirements

-    For compiling:

-    > gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c
+>The compilation is made by using the Makefile.</br>
+You need to compile on Ubuntu 14.04 and use gcc 4.8.4.</br>

 ### Background Context

-Write a simple UNIX command interpreter.
+Write a UNIX command interpreter.

 ### Objective

 * Who designed and implemented the original Unix operating system
 * Who wrote the first version of the UNIX shell
 * Who invented the B programming language (the direct predecessor to the C programming language)
 * Who is Ken Thompson
 * How does a shell work
-* What is a pid and a ppid
+* What are a pid and a ppid
 * How to manipulate the environment of the current process
 * What is the difference between a function and a system call
 * How to create processes